apanoush/heic2jpg/README.md

 ## why

-apple icloud photos (through their website) only accepts .jpg photos while google photos export .heic photos taken on an iphone
+apple icloud photos (through their website) only accepts `.jpg` photos while google photos export photos taken on an iphone with the `.heic` format

 ## usage